Papernest disclaims that they are not in partnership with EDF

-papernest disclaims that they are not currently in partnership with EDF Energy
+papernest disclaims that they are not in partnership with EDF

-EDF Energy is one of the ‘Big Six’ UK energy companies, serving around three million homes across the country.
-EDF Energy is a wholly owned subsidiary of the French state-owned EDF Group.
+EDF Energy is one of the ‘Big Six’ UK energy companies, serving around three million homes across the country but how are EDF reviewed ?
+EDF Energy is also wholly owned subsidiary of the French state-owned EDF Group.
 The EDF Group is one of Europe’s largest energy companies.

 How do EDF Energy reviews compare to other energy suppliers?